-In addition, a quality regime will need to follow a set methodology to establish what, if any, is the gap is between 'design' and 'as built' values on the key parameters mentioned in the policy (energy, carbon emissions, indoor air quality and overheating risk).
-This will usually take the shape of a Post Occupancy Evaluation (POE) but in order https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/810197/ NPPF_Feb_2019_revised.pdf to have the necessary robustness associated a quality regime, the POE will have to fulfil a series of requirements as specified below.
+In addition, the quality regime will need to follow a set methodology to ensure that the 'design' and 'as built' values of the key parameters mentioned in the policy (energy, carbon emissions, indoor air quality and overheating risk) are the same.
+As above, this will pave the way for the monitoring regime required by Policy SC1 Part K.6 which will take the form of a Post Occupancy Evaluation (POE).
+In order to be sufficiently robust, the quality regime will have to fulfil a series of requirements as specified below.